How to Plant, Grow and Care For Roses

 The majority of rose pruning is best done in early spring when they are just beginning to wake up and the bud eyes (nubs where new growth begins) begin to swell.
 Many gardeners use the first bloom of the bright yellow forsythia bush to tell them the ideal time to prune.
 If you don’t have forsythia around, wait until your last hard frost has passed.

 Look closely at the plant, and remember the three Ds.
-Remove anything dead, dying, or diseased.
+Remove anything dead, dying, or diseased to help revitalize the plant and allow it to focus on new growth.
 Using sharp, bypass pruners, cut out black, dead canes that didn’t make it through the winter.
 If canes are partially dead, cut them back to where you see healthy, green growth.

 Next, assess the overall shape of the plant.
 You want to encourage a vase-formation, with an open center surrounded by healthy outer canes.
 This encourages airflow and reduces foliar diseases.
 To open up the center, cut back any thin (smaller than a pencil) canes, or canes that cross and rub others.